WELCOME TO

 MoreLess

 Today’s trucks play an increasingly essential role in the transportation of the everyday goods and services that we all need in our lives.
+Excluding bulk commodities (e.g. minerals, resources), road transport constitutes 80% of Australian freight.
 Trucks distribute nearly all of our urban freight and even when other modes of transport are used trucks provide the connection at one or both ends.
 Australia relies on trucks more so than most other countries because of our geography and population growth, density and spread.
 Trucks are indeed an essential link between all major sectors of the economy and this role will continue into the future.

 The Truck Industry Council has been a long time supporter of Performance Based Standard (PBS) vehicles that will see more freight carried on fewer trucks and is committed to providing a productive and efficient transport fleet that fully supports the Australian economy.